-WHY EMPLOYERS AND OTHER PURCHASERS CARE
+WHY DO EMPLOYERS AND OTHER PURCHASERS CARE?

-Annual increases in health care costs have posed great challenges for those that purchase health care on behalf of employees.
+Annual increases in health care costs have posed great challenges for those that purchase health care on behalf of their employees.
 Employers also shoulder the burden of poor employee health in the forms of reduced productivity and lost days from work.
-For over fifteen years, we have had strong evidence that the quality and safety of health care in the U.S. is uneven.
-Over the last five years, evidence has mounted that we also pay wildly different amounts for the same services from different providers regardless of the quality.
-That means poor value for the dollar, not to mention needless suffering on the part of patients.
+For over twenty years, we have had strong evidence that the quality and safety of health care in the U.S. is uneven.
+Over the last eight years, evidence has mounted that we also pay wildly different amounts for the same services from different providers regardless of quality.
+That means poor value, not to mention needless suffering on the part of patients who receive care from low-quality providers.

-Given this, employers and other health care purchasers have a strong focus on whether new payment and delivery models lead to better quality health care for their
+Given this, employers and other health care purchasers have a strong focus on whether new payment and delivery models lead to better quality health care for their employees.
+Purchasers need measurement information to encourage consumers to make high-value choices, hold providers accountable for their performance through payment models, and determine if innovations in health care delivery and payment are working.